 J. C. Shetcky

 In 1799 the "Allgemeine Musikzeitung" published a long biographical print where his bow hold is described, explaining that his thumb was laying on the frog of the bow, the index finger was alone on the stick, and the other fingers were on the bow hair.

-Spent six months in Hamburg in 1761 where he got offered a Stradivarius.
+Highlights of his career: Schetky spent six months in Hamburg in 1761 where he got offered a Stradivarius.

 - 1761-68 Cellist of the court orchestra of Darmstadt

 - 1768-69 Played concerts in Hamburg

 He also appeared in concerts in London where he got the patronage of J.C.
 Bach.